 - Dies when cutting a hill

-Most carburetors can be cleaned with good success, but sometimes cleaning won’t fix the problem completely. if you need video help, check out “Carburetor cleaning video” here.
+Most carburetors can be cleaned with good success, but sometimes cleaning won’t fix the problem completely.
+If you need video help, check out the “Carburetor cleaning video” here.

-Corrosion is another killer, moisture in the untreated gas can attack the metal components, rust in a carb will torment you, just go ahead and replace it, carburetors aren’t too expensive.
+Corrosion is another killer, moisture in the untreated gas can attack the metal components, and rust in a carb will torment you; just go ahead and replace it; carburetors aren’t too expensive.

 Most importantly of all get some gas stabilizer into your gas tank, you can use it all season, but you really only need to use it when storing.
-It works in all gas engines including 2 cycle, but it’s not a replacement for the oil mix.
+It works in all gas engines, including two cycles, but it’s not a replacement for the oil mix.